IBM/python-ubi-openshift/README.md

 ## What is UBI?

-### Introducing the RedHat Universal Base Image (UBI)
+### Introducing UBI

 At the core of containers there is a lighter weight Linux operating system.
 Most of us may have used Ubuntu or Alpine as the base Operating system.

-RedHat now offers us a good alternative base image, that is essentially the core of RedHat Enterprise Linux.
-Much like CentOS and RedHat Enteprise linux derive it's core elements from the OpenSource Fedora project.
+Red Hat now offers us a good alternative base image, that is essentially the core of Red Hat Enterprise Linux.
+Much like CentOS and Red Hat Enteprise linux derive it's core elements from the OpenSource Fedora project.

-This ***Linux alternative from RedHat*** is called the Universal Base Image (UBI)`.
+This ***Linux alternative from Red Hat*** is called the Red Hat Universal Base Image (UBI).

 The UBI comes in a few flavors:

-1. You can choose one of  three base images (`ubi`, `ubi-minimal` and `ubi-init`)
+1. You can choose one of the three base images (`ubi`, `ubi-minimal` and `ubi-init`)
-1. Or Language specific runtime images (e.g. `node.js`, `python`, etc.)
+1. Or language-specific runtime images (e.g. `node.js`, `python`, etc.)

-UBI allows one to use associated packages via `YUM repositories` which satisfy common application dependencies, like `httpd` (apache web server) etc.
+UBI allows one to use associated packages provided by `YUM repositories` which satisfy common application dependencies, like `httpd` (apache web server) etc.